Pelosi calls for prosecution of any Congress members who might have helped pro-Trump siege | Politics

 The Capitol Police is investigating whether members of Congress led people through the Capitol the day before the attack.
 "The matter is under investigation," said Capitol Police spokeswoman Eva Malecki.
 More than 30 House Democrats, including Sherrill, have asked the acting House and Senate sergeants-at-arms and the acting head of the Capitol Police for information about who was in the building on Jan.
 5.

 Pelosi announced a security review of the siege by Trump followers, some of whom were aligned with white supremacist groups.
-The security review would look into the Capitol's security infrastructure, procedures, and "command and control," she said.
-Some Republican Representatives have loudly protested security measures put in place since the attack, including new requirements that everyone entering the House chamber pas through a metal detector.
+The review would study the Capitol's security infrastructure, procedures, and "command and control," she said.
+Some Republican Representatives have loudly protested security measures put in place since the attack, including new requirements that everyone entering the House chamber pass through a metal detector.

 The U.S. Justice Department's internal watchdog will review how the FBI and other law enforcement agencies prepared and responded, Inspector General Michael Horowitz said on Friday.
 NO TIMELINE FOR SENATE TRIAL

-The House on Wednesday approved an article of impeachment charging Trump with incitement of insurrection for his fiery speech immediately before the attack.
-Pelosi did not answer questions about when she would send the article to the Senate, the step necessary to trigger trial.
-"You'll be the first to know when we announce that we're going over there," Pelosi told reporters.
+The House on Wednesday approved an article of impeachment charging Trump with incitement of insurrection for his speech immediately before the attack.
+Pelosi declined to answer questions from reporters about when she would send the article to the Senate, the step necessary to trigger a trial.
+A spokesman for the speaker said he could not confirm a CNN report later on Friday that she is expected to send the article next week.

 Trump is not expected to face trial before his term ends on Jan.
 20, though lawmakers could bar him from running for office again.
 Congressional Democrats have been grappling with how to balance the impeachment of Trump with other Senate priorities including confirming Cabinet nominees and addressing Biden's request for a $1.9 trillion coronavirus relief package.

-When Biden takes office on Wednesday, he'll be leading a nation where more than 388,000 people have died of COVID-19, which is infecting more than 235,000 people per day.
+When Biden takes office on Wednesday, he will be leading a nation where more than 388,000 people have died of COVID-19, which is infecting more than 235,000 people per day.
 "This is a matter of complete urgency," Pelosi said of the COVID-19 vaccine distribution under Biden's proposal.

 According to Senate rules, the trial would start the day after the charge is sent over by the House.
 The last time the House voted to impeach Trump, in December 2019, Pelosi did not transmit the charges to the Senate for weeks.
 Those charges related to abuse of power and obstruction of Congress stemming from Trump's request that Ukraine investigate Biden and his son Hunter.
 The Senate in February 2020 voted to acquit Trump, keeping him in office.